CharuChhimpa/machine-learning/projects/capstone/capstone_proposal_template.md

 ### Datasets and Inputs

 I am using the UCI Heart Disease dataset for training the model.
 This database contains 76 attributes, but the best results are obtained using a subset of 14 of them.
 In particular, there is data from 4 hospitals but I will use the Cleveland Database because it is properly processed.
+The dataset have 303 instances.
+The dataset do not have a balanced label distribution.
 The dataset link is :
 **http://archive.ics.uci.edu/ml/datasets/heart+Disease**

 The different features that are used are  :